memgraph/docs/mage/query-modules/python/gnn-link-prediction.md

 #### **Splitting the dataset**

-If the user specifies split_ratio 1.0, the model will train normally on a whole dataset without validating its performance on a validation set.
+If the user specifies `split_ratio 1.0`, the model will train normally on a whole dataset without validating its performance on a validation set.
 However, if the user-defined split_ratio is a value between 0.0 and 1.0 but the graph is too small to have such a split, an exception will be thrown.

 #### **Self-loops**